 The nice thing with this option is you get up to 28% more clear field of view in the mid-distance with the intermediate compared to the balanced lens design option.
 If you choose the near version you can get up to 60% more field of view for close-range reading.
 Sounds great right?
 But what really stands out here Zeiss is able to do this without compromising your field of view in the distance.
 That definitely differentiates the Individual 2 from other progressive lenses.

 Because with other lens designs you notice more blurriness in your upper periphery as you perform eye movements.
-In a nutshell, mid distances are not created equal and just because two lens designs promise you a bigger transition zone that does not mean overall performance needs to be the same in progressive lens designs.
+In a nutshell, mid distances are not created equal, and just because two lens designs promise you a bigger transition zone that does not mean overall performance needs to be the same in progressive lens designs.

-Depending on the needed power of your reading zone I might recommend to get a separate pair of reading glasses or computer progressives anyways.
+Depending on the needed power of your reading zone I might recommend getting a separate pair of reading glasses or computer progressives anyway.
 Because as good as the lenses can be in this near or intermediate distances you can just use them as you lower your look into the lower half of the lens.
 But if you use a desktop PC screen all the time that sits on the level of your head you can not use those zone with your natural posture.
-And you if you need to raise your chin all the time you would be better off with a separate pair of computer progressives.
+And if you need to raise your chin all the time you would be better off with a separate pair of computer progressives.

 With the Luminance Design technology, Zeiss further developed a way to smoothen the transitions from the clear zones into the blurry periphery in the lower half of the lenses.
 Zeiss achieved this by using an entire beam of light that passes your pupil for the progressive lens calculations instead of just one ray.
 This gives you the ability to have the best possible contrasts with different lighting in your environment.
 94% were satisfied with the results in everyday tasks.

 Those two Lens Technologies are exclusively available with the Individual 2.
 As we discuss the other Zeiss progressive lenses and their features the Individual 2 has them also considered into the calculations.
 The same is true for other progressive lens designs as we move down and I mention some Tech the lower-priced variants have are already built into the high-end variants.
-The table above gives you a comparison in which Zeiss technologies are ordered with which progressive lenses.
+The table above gives you a comparison of which Zeiss technologies are ordered with which progressive lenses.

 This progressive lens design uses special calculations to give you the same clear width of view in both eyes simultaneously.
 That might sound unfamiliar to you but the blurry zones in your progressive lenses are dependent on your prescription which is seldom the same for both eyes and how the glasses sit in your face.

 So you can expect the blurry zones to change as soon as the glasses are more or less inclined and the angles and distances change to your eyes.
 When both eyes have clear zones the width of the field of views gets maximized.
-It is always crucial to get the best consultation, centration and refraction possible.
+It is always crucial to get the best consultation, centration, and refraction possible.
 So go to an optician who takes his time to get the maximum out of this lens feature.

 One important point of how well and fast you can adjust to your progressive glasses is if you need to adjust to them and if so how much.
 Over the years your body learned a few movement patterns to directly have the reading zones in front of your eyes as you want to read.
 With adaption control built into this lens and the lens models above a few parameters are being considered when your new progressives are ordered.